Estimates federal income tax, state tax, FICA, and effective rate from gross income, filing status, and a state rate you enter.

 The tax bracket system is one of the most widely misunderstood aspects of personal finance in the US.
 Here are the mistakes that can cost people money:

-- Confusing marginal and effective rates when comparing offers: If someone says "I pay 32% in taxes," they mean their marginal rate — not the rate on their full income.
-Their effective rate (total taxes ÷ gross income) is almost always 10–15 percentage points lower.
-Use effective rate comparisons when evaluating total compensation.
+Confusing marginal and effective rates: "I pay 32% in taxes" usually refers to the marginal rate, not the rate on full income.
+The effective rate (total taxes ÷ gross income) is almost always 10–15 percentage points lower.

 Many Americans underestimate their total tax burden because they focus only on federal income tax.